 An exploration of digital portfolios for the fine artist as an expressive visual medium through the use of digital software.
 The emphasis of the course is creative development of a coherent body of work and how to successfully showcase it in a digital portfolio.
 The class will cover digital media techniques as well as discussions about digital artists, critical thinking, principles of the language and aesthetics in relation to and impact on personal creativity and expression.
 Prior knowledge of computer basics (Mac) and Adobe Photoshop required.
-Prerequisites: CS 180, PHO 305; PHO 405 or PHO 406 - equivalent courses or instructor approval.
+Prerequisites: CS 180, PHO 305; PHO 203- equivalent or instructor approval.